w3f/polkadot-wiki/docs/learn/learn-governance.md

 ![gov1-overview](../assets/gov1-overview.png)

 The public (i.e. token holders) can submit a proposal that gets added to the proposal queue.
-Here, proposals are [endorsed](#endorsing-proposals), and the ones that get the most support will climb in the queue.
-The proposal at the top of the queue will become a [Public Referendum](#public-referenda).
+Here, proposals are [endorsed](#endorsing-proposals), and the one that gets the most support will climb to the top of the queue.
+When it is time, the proposal at the top of the queue will become a [Public Referendum](#public-referenda).
 See in the figure the vertical green path ending with the proposals inside a cylinder (i.e. the proposal queue).
 The proposal with 11 endorsements is at the top of the queue, ready to enter a referendum.